LucasDelfino92/morrowindsharp/main.md

 HD recreation of the Title and Logo Intro, in widescreen.
 - Install the **Title Screen Reworked (Widescreen)** main file.

-> ⚠️ In the **Setup** section we enabled the option to skip the intro movies, so there's no point in installing the Logo Video Intro Reworked (Widescreen) main file.
+> ℹ️ In the **Setup** section we enabled the option to skip the intro movies, so there's no point in installing the Logo Video Intro Reworked (Widescreen) main file.

 [**Widescreen Splash Replacer**](https://drive.google.com/file/d/1HyR9k6FjganGRCNQfz8IzEHLMqrc5oWH/view?usp=sharing)
 Replaces the default splash screens with better quality widescreen versions (16:9), and adds three missing Bethesda splash screens.